norrisnarwhal/Physics-Revision-Material/Particle + Quantum Physics/"Deriving" the Schrodinger Equation.md

 $$
 \psi(x,t)=e^{i(kx-\omega t)}
 $$
 However, there's some ambiguity as to which variable we should take derivatives with respect to; since $\psi$ is a function of both $x$ and $t$, it is equally fair to take derivatives with respect to either of these variables.
-As such, we will do both.
+We will do both.
 $$
 \begin{aligned}
 \frac{\partial\psi}{\partial x}&=ike^{i(kx-\omega t)}\\